SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 \subsubsection{Parameter optimisation}
 As we have now demonstrated the accuracy of the models, to some set of initial parameters, the next stage is in the reverse: finding some parameters for which the model fits the data set.

 To do this, the three models were each initialised with the fixed parameters, those being the properties of the host star and transiting planet, and three sets of arbitrary initial parameters corresponding to a system with one, two, and three planets additional to the transiting target, giving an effective set of 9 models to optimise.
-Each of these were optimised with both dual annealing \citep{dualAnnealing} and differential evolution \citep{diffEvo}, for which the best fit of the two methods was selected as that model's maximum likelihood solution.
+Each of these were optimised with both dual annealing <d-cite key="dualAnnealing"></d-cite> and differential evolution <d-cite key="diffEvo"></d-cite>, for which the best fit of the two methods was selected as that model's maximum likelihood solution.

 The optimal TTV curves found for each model are given in figure \ref{fig_modelcurves}, where the table of the optimal solution values for each model is given in tables \ref{tab_1planetcorrectedfittingparameters}, \ref{tab_2planetcorrectedfittingparameters}, and \ref{tab_3planetcorrectedfittingparameters}.